Galapagos Islands Vacations: everything you should know before booking

 - Return flight

-- Confirmation of the accommodation booked for the entire stay (printed copies need to be presented at the airport before check-in)
+- Confirmation of the accommodation booked for the entire stay (printed copies need to be printed at the airport before check-in)

 - Proof of